Put a Skilled and Trial-Proven Attorney in Your Corner

 Anyone who is alleged to have committed a violation of law prior to their 18th birthday is under the jurisdiction of juvenile law.
-Juvenile offenders and their parents can frequently be confused about how the state's juvenile justice system works and what possible penalties children might face.
-In many cases, alleged juvenile offenders may be eligible for diversion programs that focus more on rehabilitation than punishment.
+Juvenile offenders and their parents are frequently confused about how the state's juvenile justice system works and what possible penalties children might face.
+The good news is that these young offenders are often eligible for diversion programs that focus more on rehabilitation than punishment.
 The Miami juvenile offense lawyer at The Hoffman Firm helps young people fight criminal charges.

-In the cases of first-time misdemeanor offenses, police officers in Miami-Dade County may issue citations to alleged juvenile offenders instead of placing them under arrest.
+In the cases of first-time misdemeanor offenses, police officers in Miami and Fort Lauderdale may issue citations to alleged juvenile offenders instead of placing them under arrest.
 The Civil Citation Program (CCP) still involves treatment that may include community service, counseling, and/or drug testing.

-When a juvenile is arrested in Florida, the police may take the minor to a Juvenile Assessment Center (JAC) for intake to determine if the juvenile needs to be temporarily placed in a secure detention facility or they may release the minor to a parent or guardian either with a referral to a juvenile diversion program.
+When a juvenile is arrested in Florida, the police may take the minor to a Juvenile Assessment Center (JAC) for intake to determine if they need to be placed in a secure detention facility or be released to a parent or guardian either with a referral to a juvenile diversion program.

 In certain cases, juveniles may be prosecuted in adult courts, but it is generally more favorable for alleged offenders to be tried as a child rather than an adult.
 Alleged offenders in juvenile cases have the right to a lawyer and their guilt still must be proven beyond a reasonable doubt.
 Juveniles do not, however, have the right to a jury trial as their cases are decided by the judges who hear the cases.